|Elliott Sound Products||Clock Motors & How They Work|

 As the base voltage rises, the collector voltage falls - this is because the transistor turns on, so the majority of the battery voltage is across the load, not the transistor.
 When fully turned on the collector voltage may fall to less than 0.1 Volt.
 There's a great deal more to the action than this, but it is not necessary to go any more deeply unless you plan on restoring electronic clocks on a very regular basis.
 Even then, the basic theory above is probably enough to see you through any normal repair.

 The principle behind these motors is as shown below - the interaction of a magnet and a coil.
 Coils used with magnets will rarely use an iron core when either is on the pendulum, because the magnet would be attracted to the iron and cause highly unpredictable (and undesirable) results.
 While most magnetic motors use magnetic repulsion, there are exceptions.
 For example, Tiffany NeverWind clocks used a torsion pendulum, impulsed using dual solenoids (iron cored coils, attracting an armature attached to the impulse mechanism).
-Other clocks have used solenoids as well, and the general principles are shown in Figure 12 below.
+Other clocks have used solenoids as well, and the general principles of a solenoid are shown in Figure 12 below.
 A pendulum impulse system is described in Development of a Free Pendulum Clock.

 Figure 12 - Solenoid Based Impulse Motor

 In (A) above, the armature is attracted to the core (also called pole pieces) when current flows in the coil.
 The available force is very low when the armature is some distance from the core, but becomes a great deal higher as the gap is reduced.
 The spring can be located anywhere, but is needed to ensure that the armature actually releases when the current is stopped.
 Even a small residual magnetic field would otherwise prevent the solenoid from releasing with no spring.